hborla/swift-evolution/proposals/NNNN-closure-body-macros.md

 }
 ```

-#### Type checking closure body macro attributes

-Function body macros on closures are different from other attached macros in local scope because they must be expanded before type checking, and they can be part of the same expression that introduces values used in the macro argument list.

-This poses a challenge for type checking closure body macro attributes; you may want to use values from the surrounding context as macro arguments, but the macro attribute must be expanded before those values are type checked.
+Function body macros on closures are different from other attached macros in local scope because they can be part of the same expression that introduces values used in the macro argument list.
+This poses a challenge for type checking closure body macros; you may want to use values from the surrounding context as macro arguments, but those values may not have a fully resolved type at the time of macro resolution.
 For example:

 ```swift
 f(0) { z in